Prof.

 Studia rozpoczęłam na Uniwersytecie im.

-Oksfordzkim studiując psychologię i filozofię – a stamtąd
+Uniwersytecie Oksfordzkim studiując psychologię i filozofię – a

-przeniosłam się na Uniwersytet Harvarda (a raczej – z racji mej
+stamtąd przeniosłam się na Uniwersytet Harvarda (a raczej – z

-otrzymałam stopień licencjacki (A.B.) z filozofii.
-Doktorat (z
+stopień licencjacki (A.B.) z filozofii.
+Doktorat (z filozofii

-filozofii działania) obroniłam w Instytucie Filozofii na University
+działania) obroniłam w Instytucie Filozofii na University of

 Misją tych szkół jest promowanie zrozumienia międzynarodowego i